mmcc007/fledge/docs/goals.md

 Google `Play Store`.

 ## Features
-Fletch provides the following features:
+Fledge provides the following features:
 ### Build artifact consistency
 The build artifact used to pass beta testing is the same build that is shipped to the stores.
 No rebuild required.